AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-permission-sets.md

  <tbody>
   <tr>
    <td><span><strong>[!DNL Marketo Measure] Administrator</strong></span></td>
    <td><span>Gives an SFDC admin the ability to create, read, write, delete records from [!DNL Marketo Measure] objects.
 The license under which [!DNL Marketo Measure] pushes data to SFDC should have this permission set enabled.
-Additionally, it's recommended this license has the ability to edit converted Leads in the scenarios where the Lead is converted prior to [!DNL Marketo Measure] applying data to the record.
-This will ensure accuracy in reporting between Salesforce and [!DNL Marketo Measure]. <a href="http://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_sales_leads_view_converted.htm">Read more here</a>.</span></td>
+Also, it's recommended this license has the ability to edit converted Leads in the scenarios where the Lead is converted before [!DNL Marketo Measure] applying data to the record.
+This ensures accuracy in reporting between Salesforce and [!DNL Marketo Measure]. <a href="https://help.salesforce.com/articleView?id=release-notes.rn_sales_leads_view_converted.htm&type=5&release=206&language=en_us">Read more here</a>.</span></td>
   </tr>
   <tr>
    <td><span><strong>[!DNL Marketo Measure] Marketing User</strong></span></td>